 In 1797, British troops (the largest contingent ever to attack a Spanish colony in the New World) attacked San Juan from the land side, and Castillo San Cristobal helped ward them off.

-In 1966, the San Juan National Historic Site was added to the National Register of Historic Places.
-In 1983, the historic fortifications of San Juan were designated a UNESCO World Heritage Site.
+In 1966, the San Juan National Historic Site was added to the National Register of Historic Places, and in 1983, the historic fortifications of San Juan were designated a UNESCO World Heritage Site.

 What to see at Castillo San Cristobal

 With three levels of fortifications, a deep dry moat on the land side, cisterns to store water, and a system of tunnels, Castillo San Cristobal makes for a fascinating wander if you enjoy military architecture and history.

 And the views are the icing on the cake!

 If you walk to Castillo San Cristobal via the road along the water, you’ll enter the fort through the side entrance.
 Pause for a bit to stroll the courtyard outside and take in the views before you go in.

 The main gates into the fort are further along the road.
 Vehicular traffic can enter the fort via the main entrance.

 While both entrances are impressive, the smaller side entrance, which opens out into the main plaza, is much more picturesque.

 The bunker built by the US Army in 1942 is the site of the Visitor Center at the fort, at the lowest level.
 There’s also a theater here, where you can watch a film about the park.